Join us on YugabyteDB Community Slack

 43

 Ensure to cast your values thoroughly.
-Casts can be done for time(tz), date and timestamp(tz) like MY_VALUE::timestamptz
+Casts can be done for time(tz), date and timestamp(tz) like MY_VALUE::timestamptz.

 Note

-command is the preferred command to DATE_PART
+The EXTRACT command is the preferred command to DATE_PART.

 Manipulating using truncation

-which is used to 'floor' the timestamp to a particular unit.
+Another useful command is DATE_TRUNC which is used to 'floor' the timestamp to a particular unit.
 For the following YSQL, you assume that you are in the 'yb_demo' database with the demo data loaded.

 yb_demo=# select date_trunc('hour', current_timestamp);